Kumayl ibn Ziyad: Kumayl's description of Ali's Caliphate

 Those years (referring to the caliphate of Imam Ali) were the most turbulent years for the companions of Ali.
 We lost Malik al-Ashtar.
 We lost Ammar ibn Yasir.
 One by one the companions of Ali ibn Abi Talib were dying.
 I myself was in a state of confusion.

 Kumayl the Governor of Hīt

 Kumayl was appointed governor of Hīt, Iraq by Imam Ali who told him never to leave Hīt when situations got tough.
 Unfortunately, one day a situation occurred.
-Mu'awiyah knew that if he could remove Shabath ibn Rib'i (also a companion of Imam Ali and the killer of Imam Husain ibn Ali, who was one of the last men to strike Imam Husain's neck, (the governor of Kafarqos, some say the city of Kirkeesya), then he could defeat Imam Ali.
-So Mu'awiyah attacked the city of Kafarqos to try to remove Shabath ibn Rib'i.
+Mu'awiya knew that if he could remove Shabath ibn Rib'i (also a companion of Imam Ali and the killer of Imam Husain ibn Ali, who was one of the last men to strike Imam Husain's neck, (the governor of Kafarqos, some say the city of Kirkeesya), then he could defeat Imam Ali.
+So Mu'awiya attacked the city of Kafarqos to try to remove Shabath ibn Rib'i.